 As a retailer, you should be sure that:

-- Any pesticides that you offer for sale are registered with the EPA (and registered in the states where they will be sold).
+- Any pesticides that you offer for sale are registered with the EPA (and registered in each state where they will be sold or distributed).
 The National Pesticide Information Retrieval System (NPIRS) maintains a list of federally registered products.

 - Pesticides are labeled with an EPA approved label.